 Think of aspects as relationships between two points, such as two planets.
 Depending on the aspect, or size of the angle, these relationships can be friendly or stormy, although every type of aspect has its drawbacks and its potential for personal growth.

-The blue lines in your birth chart symbolize soft aspects which are characterized as harmonious types of relationships.
+The blue lines in your chart symbolize soft aspects which are characterized as harmonious types of relationships.

 Two main types of soft aspects are trines and sextiles and they depict relationships where there is rapport and support.

-Soft aspects seem agreeable and the placements involved, such as two planets, may cooperate well, with one supporting and encouraging the goal and desires of the other.
+These types of aspects seem agreeable and the placements involved, such as two planets, may cooperate well, with one supporting and encouraging the goal and desires of the other.

 Which soft aspects exist in your chart and how can they change the dynamics between your planets?
 Learn much more in our guide to soft aspects here.

-Hard aspects are considered the most difficult types of aspects and these are often shown as red lines in your birth chart.
+Hard aspects are considered the most difficult types of aspects and these are often shown as red lines in your chart.

 Two types of hard aspects are called squares and oppositions and they represent relationships that seem anywhere from tense to nearly impossible.